+What actually is a calorie, and what does it mean if a food is “high calorie” anyway?
 You’re probably familiar with food labels showing the calorie counts of most things you eat.
 You’ve also seen your calories burned on Pacer, or on a treadmill or other exercise equipment.
-But what actually is a calorie?
-How many calories are in food?
-What does it mean to burn one (or 100), and how does that affect your weight?
+What does it mean to eat a 100 calorie snack, or to burn off calories while walking?
+How does that affect your weight and overall health?
 Here’s a quick rundown to get you started!

 What is a calorie?